 Jake Vendramin was Director of Photography on Knock; currently in post production.

-Following completion of studies, Richard Olak directed his first feature film and continues to build a strong portfolio of shorts, documentaries and web series; as does prolific photographer/interface designer and video producer, Ryan Mah.
+Following completion of studies, Richard Olak directed his first feature film and continues to build a strong portfolio of shorts, documentaries and web series.

 Scott Estes currently Editor on Yukon Gold.
 He worked as an Editor and occasional Camera Operator on VIVA for Channel M; as an Assistant Editor on America: The Insular Empire.
 Horse Opera Productions; and Assistant Editor for another documentary for Rave Films.
 Since them he has worked on numerous productions.